 There is an additional $10/day penalty for each day after October 28rd.
-If teams required to submit a half-packet have not submitted by November 1st, they will be dropped from the tournament, with no exceptions.
+If teams required to submit a half-packet have not submitted by November 4th, they will be dropped from the tournament, with no exceptions.

 If your team is going to submit a half-packet, whether required or not, email firstname.lastname@example.org to request a distribution.
-All finished packets must be sent to that email before 11:59 PDT on the day listed to receive the discount or penalty.
+All finished packets must be sent to that email before 11:59 Pacific time on the day listed to meet the deadline.
 Please format the half-packet in .doc or .docx before sending it.
 The email subject line should list the name of the school, the team number (if applicable), and the words “half-packet.”

 Tips and guidelines

 - Please make sure your questions are harder than questions in ACF Fall and easier than at ACF Regionals.
-2019 EFT is a good difficulty target.
+2019 EFT and 2020 ACF Winter are good difficulty targets.
 A majority of your tossup answers should conceivably be a tossup answer at ACF Fall.

 - Questions should be written in 10-pt Times New Roman with one-inch margins.
 Although you may submit longer questions, tossups will be capped at seven lines for the tournament.
 Each bonus part should be a maximum of three lines in length, with the majority being one or two lines long.

 - When writing bonuses, aim for the easy parts to be converted by around 90% of teams.
 The giveaways for tossups should also conceivably be answered by the majority of teams.
 Answers should generally emphasize playability over creativity; aim for creative and interesting clues with straightforward answerlines.

 More information can be found in ACF’s packet submission guidelines.

 Mirrors will by default be regional.
-One benefit of online tournaments, however, is that smaller sites can be condensed without creating transportation barriers.
 ACF reserves the right to move teams and staffers between sites.
-ACF intends to mirror 2020 ACF Winter in the following regions:
+ACF intends to mirror 2023 ACF Winter in the following regions: